ffund/ml-notebooks/notebooks/6-knn-voter-classification-2020-hw.md

 Because the K nearest neighbor classifier weights each feature equally in the distance metric, including features that are not relevant for predicting the target variable can actually make performance worse.

-To improve performance, we will use feature weights, so that more important features are scaled up and less important features are scaled down.
+To improve performance, we will use feature weights, so that more important features are scaled up (and count more when computing distance between samples) and less important features are scaled down (and count less, when computing distance).

+Currently, every feature is on a scale from 0 to 1.
+We will compute feature weights, then multiply each column by its corresponding weight, so that each feature is scaled from 0 to "feature weight".

 :::